rafodelmal/go_api/README.md

 # Api Go

-This project was develop in GoLand 2020.3 (Jetbrains)
+This project was develop in GoLand 2020.3 (Jetbrains) the first commit, now are in 2022.2.2

 ## Prerequsites
 Use Microsoft Terminal and check: